mmurdoch/datasift/Readme.md

 2. Run `pip install requests`
 3. Run `pip install datasift`

+# Driving Question
+Marvel wants to serve its customers better.
+To achieve this they want to understand which of their characters are most popular.

 # Get Characters from Marvel

 * Run `python get-characters.py <public_key> <private_key>`